soh4n-t/SOC-Lab-Monitoring-With-Wazuh-Suricata/docs/02-Wazuh-Setup/03-Enable-Wazuh-Archives.md

 ### Enabling Wazuh archives in Wazuh dashboard (Optional)
-Archives are enabled to see events that may not generate a Wazuh alert, allowing raw event investigation in the SOC lab (It is optional).
+Archives are enabled to see events that may not generate a Wazuh alert, allowing raw event investigation in the SOC lab.
 On ubuntu-server run :- sudo cp /var/ossec/etc/ossec.conf /var/ossec/etc/ossec.conf.backup

 Open configuration :- sudo nano /var/ossec/etc/ossec.conf